armanriazi/private/docs/self/commands/private-rust-cargo.md

 #### Rust And Cargo

+??? info
-> Providing configuration for rust and substarte on ubuntu
+    Providing configuration for rust and substarte on ubuntu

 ```
 apt-get update